Platformer: True 3D

 In the 1990s, platforming games started to shift from pseudo-3D to "true 3D," which gave the player more control over the character and the camera.
 To render a 3D environment from any angle the user chose, the graphics hardware had to be sufficiently powerful, and the art and rendering model of the game had to be viewable from every angle.
 The improvement in graphics technology allowed publishers to make such games but introduced several new issues.
 For example, if the player could control the virtual camera, it had to be constrained to stop it from clipping through the environment.

 In 1994, a small developer called Exact released a game for the X68000 computer called Geograph Seal, which was a 3D first-person shooter game with platforming.
 Players piloted a frog-like mech that could jump and then double-jump or triple-jump high into the air as the camera panned down to help players line up their landings.
 In addition to shooting, jumping on enemies was a primary way to attack.
 This was the first true 3D platform-action game with free-roaming environments, but it was never ported to another platform or released outside Japan, so it remains relatively unknown in the West.

 The following year, Exact released their follow-up to Geograph Seal.
 An early title for Sony's new PlayStation console, Jumping Flash!, released in April 1995, kept the gameplay from its precursor but traded the frog-like mech for a cartoony rabbit mech called Robbit.
 The title was successful enough to get two sequels and is remembered for being the first 3D platformer on a console.
-Rob Fahey of Eurogamer said Jumping Flash was perhaps "one of the most important ancestors of every 3D platform game in the following decade."
+Rob Fahey of Eurogamer said Jumping Flash was perhaps "one of the most important ancestors of every 3D platformer in the following decade."
 It holds the record of "First platform videogame in true 3D" according to Guinness World Records.
 Another early 3D platformer was Floating Runner, developed by a Japanese company called Xing and released for PlayStation in early 1996, before the release of Super Mario 64.
-Floating Runner used D-pad controls and a behind-the-character camera perspective.
+Floating Runner uses D-pad controls and a behind-the-character camera perspective.

 In 1996, Nintendo released Super Mario 64, which is a game that set the standard for 3D platformers.
 It let the player explore 3D environments with greater freedom than was found in any previous game in the genre.
-With this in mind, Nintendo put an analog control stick on its Nintendo 64 controller, a feature that hadn't been seen since the Vectrex but which has since become standard.
+With this in mind, Nintendo put an analog control stick on its Nintendo 64 controller, a feature that had not been seen since the Vectrex but which has since become standard.
 The analog stick provided the fine precision needed with a free perspective.